Top 5 museums in Helsinki

 HAM showcases contemporary and modern art in spacious, renovated galleries.

-proving especially popular.
-The exhibition runs from 24/10/2025 to 29/03/2026,
+The exhibition runs to 30.8.2026

 HAM website